 Who built and maintains Dollation?

 Dollation was created by me, Maria Greene.
 I am a professional web developer and an enthusiastic doll collector.
 You can read more about my doll interests in my profile.
 Dollation went on-line for limited use on Halloween, 2011.
-It entered beta (wider use but still in developement) in early 2012.

 Why did you build Dollation?